TwilightLilyy/EEC/README.md

 Logos and spec maps under `Logos/` and `SpecMaps/` contain the Final Fantasy XIV themed assets used for the championship.

 ## GUI
 A basic Tkinter interface is provided in `race_gui.py`.
 It lets you start and stop the logging utilities, shows the current iRacing connection status and has buttons to reset or save the log files.
 Tabs are available to view the `driver_swaps.csv` and `standings_log.csv` files directly, while buttons open the `pitstop_log.csv`, `driver_times.csv` and `series_standings.csv` logs in their own windows.
 The driver time view allows filtering by team and sorting by clicking the column headers.
-If the optional `openai` package is installed and an `OPENAI_API_KEY` environment variable is set, the GUI can send the logs to ChatGPT and store the resulting analysis in a text file.
 A **Live Race Feed** tab displays the latest overtakes, pit stops, driver swaps, fastest laps and penalties and refreshes automatically.
 A **View Live Feed…** button opens a new window showing the latest overtakes, pit stops, driver swaps, fastest laps and penalties which refreshes automatically.
 The window also provides a simple *File* menu with a *Quit* action to close the application.
 A modern dark theme from the `sv_ttk` package is applied and the `Logos/App/EECApp.png` image will be used as the window icon when available.
 Ensure `sv_ttk` is installed for the modern look – the GUI attempts to install it automatically when missing.

 Run it with: